-Instructional Technology
+▶ Instructional Technology

-Specifically, faculty and staff expressed concern about outdated instructional technology in some programs, limited access to technology-enhanced, or "smart," classrooms, and the lack of a plan to replace outdated or out-of-warranty technology.
+Specifically, faculty and staff expressed concern about outdated instructional technology in some programs, limited access to technology-enhanced, or "smart." classrooms, and a lack of a plan to replace outdated or out-of-warranty technology.
 Faculty and staff noted: